Lecture Notes on Quantum Electrical Circuits

 Barbara M. Terhal

-Delft University of Technology, Faculty Electrical Engineering, Mathematics and Computer Science, Department of Applied Mathematics | QuTech
+Delft Institute of Applied Mathematics, Faculty of Electrical Engineering, Mathematics and Computer Science, Delft University of Technology | QuTech, The Netherlands

 https://orcid.org/0000-0003-0218-6614